 - Create your own Photopeach so you are able to walk students through the lesson.

-- Depending on time, this could be shown during one class session or can be broken into 2 class sessions.
+- Depending on time, this could be shown during one class session or can be broken into two class sessions.

 - The teacher will begin by saying, “Today we are going to learn about new ways to share what we have learned.
 Sometimes we share with posters, or we write...today will we learn how to make a slideshow to share out learning.”

 - Demonstrate Pics4Learning and/or Photosforclass.

 - Show students how to find a picture and save it correctly to a file.

 - Allow time for exploring.
 Have them locate three pictures and save them.

 - Here you can insert a lesson, (Save three pics on your famous person, Save three pictures of the geometric shape you chose.)